jschirrmacher/xcamp-content/README.md

 ## Styling

-### Lists
+### Lists => Blocks

-Ordered lists will have the effect of a continuous block having three columns, while an unordered list will be shown as blocks of same height in each row.
+Lists are used to create coloured blocks / boxes.
+If you use an ordered list, the elements are shown side by side, while unordered list elements have a little space in between.
+Depending on the number of list elements, the boxes use the whole page width, one half, a third or a quarter.
+If it is more than four list elements, each one uses a third, and the others breaks into the next row.

 List elements can be styled by explicitly setting a css class.
 This can be done by using `=<css-classname>` directly at the beginning of the list element, followed by a blank line like in the following example: